andrewrindge/andrewrindge/README.md

-- 👋 Hi, I’m @andrewrindge, a second year undergraduate at University of Washington studying computer science.
+- 👋 Hi, I’m @andrewrindge, a third year undergraduate studying computer science at the University of Washington.
-- 🖥 I'm experienced with Java, C, JavaScript, HTML + CSS and a bit of Python.
+- 🖥 I'm experienced with Java, C/C++, JavaScript, SQL, HTML/CSS and a tiny bit of Python.
-- 👀 I’m interested in all things software, but particularly technological tools that can improve human quality of life.
+- 👀 I’m interested in all things software, but particularly technological developments and tools related to sustainability.
-- 🌱 I’m currently learning web development, if I'm not spending my time in the outdoors :)
+- 🌱 I’m currently studying systems programming and database management at UW.
 - 📫 Feel free to reach out to arindge [@] uw.edu

 <a href="https://github.com/andrewrindge/github-readme-stats">